-Sarah Scott joined Ingenza in 2009 and has played a key role in building Ingenza’s brand as a global leader in engineering biology.
-Sarah has a First-Class honours degree in Marketing Management, she has MCIM status with the Chartered Institute of Marketing and she has completed consecutive years of the CIM’s Chartered CPD programme.
-Sarah is Head of Operations at Ingenza, with an integral role in the company’s marketing, public relations, business development and resourcing.
+Sarah Scott joined Ingenza in 2009 and has played a key role in building Ingenza‘s brand as a global leader in engineering biology.
+Sarah has a First-Class honours degree in Marketing Management, she has MCIM status with the Chartered Institute of Marketing and she has completed consecutive years of the CIM‘s Chartered CPD programme.
+Sarah is Head of Operations at Ingenza, with an integral role in the company‘s marketing, public relations, business development and resourcing.
 Sarah is passionate about showcasing Ingenza, and over the years she has led a number of marketing campaigns, high profile visits and secured business awards for the company.
-Sarah is a member of the IBioIC Commercial Advisory Board and is a Life Sciences Scotland Marketing Communications Group member.
+Sarah has also instilled a workplace culture at Ingenza that she is immensely proud of and she thrives on the dynamic and diverse environment which makes Ingenza a much sought after employer.
+Sarah is a member of the IBioIC Commercial Advisory Board and she is a Life Sciences Scotland Marketing Communications Group member.

 Dr. Leonardo Magneschi joined Ingenza in 2016 where he strategically drives the core innovative mission of the company to deliver world-class biotechnology solutions.
 Leonardo has an entrepreneurial mentality and a proven track-record of leading, developing and delivering multidisciplinary research programmes.
 Before joining Ingenza, Leonardo received a Ph.D. from Sant’Anna School of Advanced Studies in collaboration with the Carnegie Institution for Science (Stanford University).
 Following a postdoc funded by the Alexander von Humboldt Foundation, he transitioned to the world of industrial biotech under a “TOTAL New Energies” industrial project hosted by French Alternative Energies and Atomic Energy Commission (CEA).
-Leonardo is at the forefront of Ingenza’s Business Development, he is qualified in PRINCE2® Project Management and he has published scientific work in peer reviewed journals and holds inventorship on international patents.
+Leonardo is at the forefront of Ingenza’s Business Development and he has published scientific work in peer reviewed journals and holds inventorship on international patents.

 Dr. Alison Arnold Ph.D. joined Ingenza in 2003 and is Head of Fermentation and Microbiology.
 She has over 20 years’ experience working in the biotechnology industry.
 In 2018, Alison had success at the Scottish Women’s Awards where she was honored for her Services to Science and Technology.
 Alison leads a team of fermentation scientists playing an integral role in a variety of cutting-edge Industrial Biotechnology programmes at Ingenza ranging from pharma, biofuels and renewable materials.
 Alison has extensive experience in managing worldwide technology transfer of multiple bio-manufacturing processes, scaling up to 10 – 2,500 m3 in a wide range of microbial hosts and mammalian cell lines.
 Alison is a passionate advocate of Women in STEM and she also delivers lectures to Scotland’s Industrial Biotechnology Innovation Centre’s MSc student cohort.
 Alison has over 15 published peer reviewed scientific articles.